 - number (n.)

 - c.1300, "sum, aggregate of a collection," from Anglo-French noumbre, Old French nombre and directly from Latin numerus "a number, quantity," from PIE root *nem- "to divide, distribute, allot" (related to Greek nemein "to deal out;" see nemesis).
 Meaning "symbol or figure of arithmetic value" is from late 14c.
 Meaning "single (numbered) issue of a magazine" is from 1795.
-The meaning "musical selection" (1885) is from vaudeville theater programs, where acts were marked by a number.
 Meaning "dialing combination to reach a particular telephone receiver" is from 1879; hence wrong number (1886).
+The modern meaning "musical selection" (1885) is from vaudeville theater programs, where acts were marked by a number.
+Earlier numbers meant "Harmony; proportion calculated by number," and "Verses, poetry" [Johnson].

 Number one "oneself" is from 1704 (mock-Italian form numero uno attested from 1973); the biblical Book of Numbers (c.1400, Latin Numeri, Greek Arithmoi) so called because it begins with a census of the Israelites.
 Slang number one and number two for "urination" and "defecation" attested from 1902.
 Number cruncher is 1966, of machines; 1971, of persons.
 To get or have (someone's) number "have someone figured out" is attested from 1853.
 The numbers "illegal lottery" is from 1897, American English.